What To Do In Palermo Buenos Aires: 17 Best Things

 Eat steak

-Argentina is famed for its steak, and a regular trip to any number of hundreds of steakhouses in the city is a modern-day tradition for most residents of Buenos Aires.
-While you’re there it would be a shame to miss out on this delectable dining experience.
+Argentina has a great food scene, but it’s famed for its steak.
+A regular trip to any of the hundreds of steakhouses in the city is a modern-day tradition for most residents of Buenos Aires.
+While you’re there, it would be a shame to miss out on this delectable dining experience.

 But still, you should choose carefully.
 There are a fair few exceptional places to eat steak in Palermo.

 Last but definitely not least is the famous Don Julio.
-This venerable steakhouse will draw you in with wafts of sizzling steaks cooked up on its parrilla (grill), all wrapped up in comfortable, cozy interiors.
-Much raved about and rightly so; they frequently serve up the best steaks people have ever had, or so they say.
+This venerable steakhouse will draw you in with wafts of sizzling steaks cooked on its parrilla (grill), all wrapped up in comfortable, cozy interiors.
+It is much raved about, and rightly so; they frequently serve up the best steaks people have ever had, or so they say.

 Drink Malbec

-Along with steak, Argentina is also very well known for its wine — and is actually the world’s fifth-largest wine producer.
+Along with steak, Argentina is also very well known for its wine — and is actually one of the world’s largest wine producers.
 Its wine is a reflection of the country’s patchwork of immigration that has shaped the nation over the centuries.
 It was the French who brought the malbec grape with them, a wine that has now become pretty much synonymous with Argentine wine.

-It’s definitely on the pricey side, but it’s worth it not only for the wine but the beautiful setting as well.
+It’s definitely on the pricey side, but it’s worth it not only for the wine but also for the beautiful setting.
 There’s a choice of seating, with indoor and outdoor tables, as well as a courtyard and leafy garden.

 Try Argentine craft beer